ashuftw/working-notes/content/Literature/230731 Polynomial Chaos Expansion.md

 draft: false
 date: 2023-07-31
 ---
 ## Definition

-It is a way to express Random Variables as a series expansion using [[250429 Orthogonality|Orthogonal]] polynomials of simpler random variables (called the *germ*)
+It is a way to express Random Variables as a linear expansion using [[250429 Orthogonality|Orthogonal]] polynomials of simpler random variables (called the *germ*)

 ## Formula